danielstebbings/STRATHcube-Downlink-2425/Admin/Final Report/Typst Source/system_architecture.typ

 The GSE standard also defines GSE-Lite which is optimised for constrained systems, however it only supports a max PDU size of 1800 Bytes, making it unsuitable for this application.

 == Packet Definition
-As the data handling systems on the satellite are underdeveloped at time of writing, it was decided that the final system should accept packet schemas in order to handle future updates with minimal refactoring.
+As discussed in @system-engineering-section, the data handling systems on the satellite were underdeveloped at time of writing, it was decided that the final system should accept packet schemas in order to handle future updates to packet structure with minimal refactoring.
 The #acr("XTCE") format was identified as suitable, as it is a #acr("CCSDS") standard that has been used for several missions.

 NASA has created an open source program called #acr("CCDD") which can be used for the creation and management of XTCE packet schemas.
 Additionally, it can export packets to C headers, which could be useful for future packet handling work.

 = Transmitter
 // Continuous stream vs generic stream etc,
 // Decision not to use DVB-S2X features
-It was decided to handle merging of packet streams in the PS, and to implement a single stream transmitter in the PL.
-This is due to the limited memory available in the PL, which would otherwise be consumed by large buffers required for handling multiple streams simultaneously.
+It was decided to handle merging of packet streams in the processing system, and to implement a single stream transmitter using the programmable logic.
+This is due to the limited memory available in the FPGA fabric, which would otherwise be consumed by large buffers required for handling multiple streams simultaneously.
 It was also decided that the transmitter should support both continuous and generic stream transmission, as the GSE design architecture had not been finalised, meaning that variable packet sizes may be necessary.
 The resulting architecture with optional blocks removed is shown in @DVB-S2-Single-GS.

 #figure(
   image("../Figures/System-Architecture/DVB-S2.drawio.svg"),